-Washington, DC, is a city filled with great wedding venues and beautiful spots for wedding photography in and around the city.
+There are a lot of great Washington DC wedding venues and beautiful spots for wedding photography in and around the city.
 The Nation’s Capital has spaces to fit your tastes and individual needs, no matter how specific they might be.
-You and your future spouse can feel assured that you can tie the knot in a facility that is perfect for you.
-You can also head to the altar confident that your couples portraits are going to look fabulous.
+That means you and your future spouse can feel assured that you can tie the knot in a facility that is perfect for you.
+You can also head to the altar confident that your wedding portraits are going to look fabulous.
 No matter where you get married, the right Washington DC wedding photographers are sure to find a backdrop that complements you and your beloved beautifully.

 Nowhere is that more true than in the city’s Smithsonian museums.
 They are one of our favorite locations for couples portraits -- a tremendous asset in any Washington DC wedding photographer’s quest to give you unforgettable pictures.
-They offer a wealth of different canvases upon which to create portraiture of you.
+They offer a wealth of different canvases upon which to create portraiture of you and your future spouse.
 Just like the city that hosts them, they offer something for every taste.
 Each Smithsonian building has a different design, different architecture and different focus.

-The latter means photographs at each one will have a distinct look and feel.
-Couples portraits in each location will be dramatically different.
+The latter means photographs at each one will will be dramatically different.
+Couples portraits in each location have an entirely distinctive look and feel.
 For example, the artwork displayed in the American Art Museum is offbeat and quirky.
 Photos taken there will obviously be artier and more creative.
 Installations in the Smithsonian National Museum of American History, in contrast, are a representative sampling of the country’s cultural background.
 Engagement or couples portraits taken there are obviously going to feature those elements more.
 The National Gallery of Art has a very distinctive set of escalators that make a fun setting for creative pictures.